Western Union to Present at th - GuruFocus.com

-The Western Union Company (NYSE: WU) today announced that the Company will present at the Bernstein Strategic Decisions Conference on Thursday, June 1, 2023.
-The presentation will begin at 3:30 p.m.
-Eastern Time and will include comments from Devin McGranahan, President and Chief Executive Officer.
+The Western Union Company (NYSE: WU) today announced that the Company will present at the Bank of America Global Technology Conference on Thursday, June 8, 2023.
+The presentation will begin at 1:30 p.m.
+Pacific Time and will include comments from Matt Cagwin, Chief Financial Officer.

 Investors and interested parties will be able to listen to the investor presentation via webcast from www.westernunion.com, under the investor relations section.
 The archived webcast will be available shortly after the conclusion of the presentation.